MicrosoftDocs/xamarin-docs/docs/android/platform/binding-java-library/index.md

 ## Including a Native Library in a Binding

-It may be necessary to include a **.so** library in a Xamarin.Android binding project as a part of binding a Java libary.
+It may be necessary to include a **.so** library in a Xamarin.Android binding project as a part of binding a Java library.
 When the wrapped Java code executes, Xamarin.Android will fail to make the JNI call and the error message _java.lang.UnsatisfiedLinkError: Native method not found:_ will appear in the logcat out for the application.

 The fix for this is to manually load the **.so** library with a call to `Java.Lang.JavaSystem.LoadLibrary`.
 For example assuming that a Xamarin.Android project has shared library **libpocketsphinx_jni.so** included in the binding project with a build action of **EmbeddedNativeLibrary**, the following snippet (executed before using the shared library) will load the **.so** library: